glynch-NA/SAP-1-Breadboard/README.md

 My goal with this documentation is to share the insights I gained and where I found solutions to problems which were beyond my expertise.

 ## Overview
 The computer is able to be programmed manually through the MAR and RAM modules using dip switches, where microcode instructions are inputted into locations within memory which the computer then advances through.
-The control logic of the computer uses two AT28C64B EEPROMs that are programmed using a homemade Arduino Nano EEPROM programmer (also Ben Eaters idea).
-The EEPROMs translate what is stored in RAM to instruction sets that the computer then runs through.
+The control logic of the computer uses two AT28C64B EEPROMs that are programmed using a homemade Arduino Nano EEPROM programmer.
+The EEPROMs translate what is stored in RAM to instructions that the computer then runs through.

 ### Instructions